 Or consider setting up a test system using the equipment and cable to assess the output signal at the required length.
 This would allow you to mix and match active gear from different manufacturers.
 Some designers have switched to fiber optic cabling to achieve greater distances (Belden supports these cables as well), but coax cable certainly isn’t dead.
 In fact, there are quite a few applications where coax is still the best fit.

 This is why Belden created a new series of coax cables specifically for 12 GHz bandwidth.
 Belden’s 4K UHD Coax Cable for 12G-SDI supports 4K content without a change to fiber.
 It gives designers access to the best possible performance in a coax cable sweep test to 12 GHz signal.

 You want your broadcast performance to stand out—for all the right reasons.
 Downtime, delays and distortion have immediate, far-reaching impact.
 Reliable audio and video cable solutions help you achieve absolute signal integrity and 100% uptime, no matter the conditions.

 Belden’s audio and video cable solutions support fast, easy assembly and maintenance while ensuring long transmission distances in all weather conditions.
 Drag these cables below roads, above trees, around a stadium and off and on the stage every week—they’re ready for anything.

 Belden Channel Account Manager for AV Bob Ferguson helped me write this blog, and he is a tremendous resource who can address any of your AV cabling questions.
-If you want to know more about this topic, email me or Bob.
+If you want to know more about this topic, email me (firstname.lastname@example.org) or Bob (email@example.com).
 We would be happy to send you the updated table and discuss your choices.